atheiman/vault-mutating-webhook/README.md

 # Vault Mutating Webhook Admission Controller

 This is a Kubernetes [Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks) that can modify pods to interact with Vault.
-The basic use case is to perform attach a sidecar container running [`vault agent`](https://www.vaultproject.io/docs/agent/) and syncing the Vault token to be available to the other containers in the pod via a `volumeMount`.
+The basic use case is to attach a sidecar container running [`vault agent`](https://www.vaultproject.io/docs/agent/) and syncing the Vault token to be available to the other containers in the pod via a `volumeMount`.

 Pods can customize their interaction with the webhook via annotations, see below.